muratk5n/thirdwave/en/README.md

 ---

-"Hellishly Hot Tiny [AU] Town Offered ‘Free’ Land...
+NYT: "Hellishly Hot Tiny [AU] Town Offered ‘Free’ Land...
 The town in Australia’s outback, where the temperature can hit 113 degrees Fahrenheit, drew hundreds of global inquiries when it put out the call in a bid to expand its population"